out4b/cdif/README.md

 ```
 http://server_host_name:3049/device-control/<deviceID>/schema
 ```
-* CDIF would internally resolve the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.
+* CDIF would internally dereference the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.

 CDIF and its [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) implementation contains an example of providing schema definitions, and do data validations to complex-typed arguments to ONVIF camera's PTZ action calls.
 For example, ONVIF PTZ ```absoluteMove``` action call through CDIF's API interface defines its argument with ```object``` type, and value of its ```schema``` keyword would be ```/onvif/ptz/AbsoluteMoveArg```, which is a JSON pointer refering to the sub-schema definitions inside ONVIF device's root schema document.
 In this case, the fully resolved sub-schema (with no ```$ref``` keyword inside) can be retrieved from this URL:
 ```
 http://server_host_name:3049/device-control/<deviceID>/schema/onvif/ptz/AbsoluteMoveArg
 ```

-Upon a ```absoluteMove``` action call, CDIF would internally resolve the sub-schema associated with this pointer, and validate the input data based on it.
+Upon a ```absoluteMove``` action call, CDIF would internally dereference the sub-schema associated with this pointer, and validate the input data and output result based on those sub-schema definitions.

+Unlike many of other API modelling language such as WSDL or others, CDIF separates API argument's schema definitions from the its common description language.
+This design may have following benefits:
+* Saving network bandwidth that client do not need to retrieve the full schema document
+* Device description stored in http cache won't be invalidated when existing API contract requires a update
+* Having a common device description even their arguments definitions are different

 Eventing
 --------
-CDIF implemented a simple [socket.io](socket.io) based server to provide pub / sub model of eventing service.
+CDIF implemented a simple [socket.io](socket.io) based server to provide pub / sub method of eventing service.
 For now CDIF chooses socket.io as the eventing interface because its pub / sub based room API simplified our design.
 CDIF try not to invent its own pub / sub API but try to follow standardized technologies as much as possible.
 If there is such requirement in the future, we may extend this interface to support more pub / sub protocols such MQTT, AMQP and etc, given we know how to appropriately apply security means to them.

 Event subscriptions in CDIF are service based, which means clients have to subscribe to a specific service ID.
 If any of the variable state managed by the service are updated, e.g. a sensor value change, or a light bulb is switched on / off, client would receive event updates from CDIF.
 CDIF would cache device states upon successful action calls, thus devices doesn't have to send event data packets to be able to notify their state updates.
-This would improve the usage model of eventing feature, but also leads to a result that, the ```sendEvents``` property of a state variable in CDIF's common device model would have less significance, because in theory, all state variables can be evented if they can be written by any connected client.
-However, CDIF would still respect this property, and if it is set to false by the device model, clients are not able to receive any event updates from it.
+This would improve the usage model of eventing feature, but also leads to a result that, the ```sendEvents``` property of a state variable in CDIF's common description language would have less significance, because in theory, all state variables can be evented if they can be written by any connected client.
+However, CDIF would still respect this property, and if it is set to false by the device drivers, clients are not able to receive any event updates from it.

 Users may refer to [test/socket.html](https://github.com/out4b/cdif/blob/master/test/socket.html) for a very simple use case on CDIF's eventing interface.

 Device presentation
 -------------------
 Some kinds of IoT devices, such as IP cameras, may have their own device presentation URL for configuration and management purpose.
 To support this kind of usage, CDIF implemented a reverse proxy server to help redirect HTTP traffics to this URL.
 By doing this, the actual device presentation URL would be hidden from external network to help improve security.
-If the device has a presentation URL, its device model spec would have "devicePresentation" flag set to true.
+If the device has a presentation URL, its device description would have "devicePresentation" flag set to true.
 After the device is successfully connected through CDIF's connect API, its presentation URL is mounted on CDIF's RESTful interface and can be uniformly accessed from below URL:
 ```
 http://server_host_name:3049/device-control/<deviceID>/presentation
 ```